SMFloris/listlingo/README.md

 ## Project Info

-This project was an experiment using Aider chat and Qwen3:30b-a3b model.
-I was very pleased with the result - 90% of the code was written by AI.
+This project was an experiment using Aider.chat and Ollama with the qwen3:30b-a3b model.
+It's designed for voice-to-text dictation use cases where users can speak their shopping list and get a formatted result.

 ## 🐳 Docker Support